 Age-related changes and illnesses may contribute to episodes of dizziness in some cases.
 For example, an age-related reduced tolerance for physical exertion may cause dizziness.
 Age-related circulatory problems and hardened arteries may also lead to episodes of dizziness.
 Additionally, nerve dysfunction that is related to other age-related conditions may cause or contribute to dizzy spells.

 Since dizzy spells can develop as a sign of a life-threatening condition, health experts often advise patients to seek medical attention after an initial, unexplained dizzy spell.
-If a person has a history of dizzy spells, but they get worse, he may do well to seek a doctor’s evaluation as well.
+If a person has a history of dizzy episodes, but they get worse, he may do well to seek a doctor’s evaluation as well.
 Likewise, dizziness that occurs after a person starts taking a new medication or in conjunction with chest or arm pain warrants medical attention.
 If an individual has trouble walking or standing after an episode, this is also an indication of a serious condition that requires medical evaluation.